 As with the run line, the totals bet can make even the mismatched games more appealing.
-Bettors on both the over and under side automatically have some rooting interest, not to mention the chance to profit if the game breaks their way.
+Bettors on both the over and under sides automatically have some rooting interest, not to mention the chance to profit if the game breaks their way.

 Bet on Rays props and futures

 When the Rays are set to take the field, clicking through the main game listing will bring up alternative lines and available props.
-A prop is basically a side wager.
+A prop is a side wager.
 There are team and game options and typically lots that revolve around individual players.

 - Total hits plus walks for Austin Meadows – Over/Under 1.5?